karanpratapsingh/learn-go/README.md

 ## Dereferencing

-We can also use the `*` asterisk operator to value stored in the variable that the pointer points to.
-This is called **dereferencing**.
+We can also use the `*` asterisk operator to retrieve the value stored in the variable that the pointer points to.
+This is also called **dereferencing**.

 For example, we can access the value of the variable `a` through the pointer `p` using that `*` asterisk operator.